Komalakaranam/Gene-expression-explorer/README.md

 # Gene Expression Explorer

 A web application for analyzing and visualizing gene expression data from NCBI's GEO repository.
-This project was created for Hack 4 Mini 2.0 in the HealthTech & Bioinformatics category.
+This project is in the HealthTech & Bioinformatics category.

 ## Features